 *This post contains affiliate links.
 Click here to read my full disclosure policy.

-The Bible tells us that our battle in not against flesh and blood, and I have learned from experience that the battle ground we fight on most is in our minds.
+The Bible tells us that our battle is not against flesh and blood, and I have learned from experience that the battleground we fight on most is in our minds.
 When Paul tells us to hold up the shield of faith, he tells us that our shield has the power to extinguish “fiery arrows” from the devil.
 (Ephesians 6:16) If the real battle occurs in the mind, then what exactly are these fiery arrows that Paul references?